When to Walk Away from a Client: 15 Ultimate Reasons

 And ‘living in the moment’ (while living) results in 15 powerful benefits according to Business Insider.

-Always ‘live in the moment’ and if a Client is impacting on that:
+Takeaway: ‘Live in the moment’ and if a client is impacting on that, walk away.

 11. Your Client is Taking All Your Resources

-Some Clients are bound to take up more of your time than others.
+Some clients are bound to take up more of your time than others.
 But the clients taking up all your resources, are the one’s you need to take immediate action to walk away.

 12. Your Client Does Not Treat You Right

-Never put up with it and walk away!
+Never put up with these 3 things and walk away.

-Life is short (and as discussed in 10. your client is destroying your quality of life) this will only destroy the quality of your life and no one wants that!
+Life is short (and as discussed in 10. your client is destroying your quality of life) this will only destroy the quality of your life and no one wants that.

 13. Your Client Undermines Your Professional Advice

-But then they ignore / disagree with that you recommend (even though it might be best practice).
+But then they ignore / disagree with what you recommend (even though it may be best practice).